Celebrating five years of work towards sustainable agricultural outcomes!

 ![]() |

 Soil health, the foundation of agriculture, has been a core focus of this program.
-Farmers in the agricultural areas of Lockyer, Fassifern, Logan and Upper Brisbane valleys were engaged through workshops and on-farm soil testing at 172 sites on over 90 farms.
-This included follow up interpretation and advice to improve soil health and crop and pasture production.
+Farmers in the agricultural areas of Lockyer, Fassifern, Logan, and Upper Brisbane valleys were engaged through workshops and on-farm soil testing at 172 sites on over 90 farms.
+This included follow-up interpretation and advice to improve soil health and crop and pasture production.

 Ten innovative on-farm trials were established.

-From demonstrating a variety of practices, including the use of precision agriculture technologies and predictive analysis of cover crops to understanding paddock variability and informing management of main horticulture crops, addressing subsoil constraints through organic amendments and using multi-species cover crops, this subprogram has paved the way for improved and sustainable crop production.
+From demonstrating a variety of practices, including the use of precision agriculture technologies and predictive analysis of cover crops to understanding paddock variability and informing management of main horticulture crops, addressing subsoil constraints through organic amendments, and using multi-species cover crops, this subprogram has paved the way for improved and sustainable crop production.

 Hillslope erosion subprogram

-Addressing the challenge of erosion head on, this program delivered 12 crucial field days, workshops to over 480 people managing over 48 000 ha, and property visits to undertake assessments and provide over 20 technical reports on erosion control options.
+Addressing the challenge of erosion head-on, this program delivered 12 crucial field days, workshops to over 480 people managing over 48,000 ha, and property visits to undertake assessments and provide over 20 technical reports on erosion control options.
 The flooding events in 2022 presented new hurdles, but the team was able to complete five gully stabilisation works featuring different techniques, including constructing rock chutes, using concrete matting and battering, and revegetation works.
 The gully erosion control demo sites have been restored with the support of our Healthy Catchments project, safeguarding the land for future generations.

-In addition to promoting cost effective erosion control measures, workshops and field days also highlighted the importance of preventing erosion through understanding land types, soils, and their capability and limitations, carefully planning farm infrastructure, and maintaining effective groundcover and healthy diverse pastures to minimise soil and nutrient loss.
+In addition to promoting cost-effective erosion control measures, workshops and field days also highlighted the importance of preventing erosion through understanding land types, soils, and their capability and limitations, carefully planning farm infrastructure, and maintaining effective ground cover and healthy diverse pastures to minimise soil and nutrient loss.

-Under the hillslope erosion subprogram, we conducted a series of Equiculture workshops titled Healthy Land, Healthy Horses in collaboration with Pine Rivers Catchment Association, Brisbane City Council, Logan City Council, Redland City Council and Scenic Rim Regional Council.
+Under the hillslope erosion subprogram, we conducted a series of Equiculture workshops titled Healthy Land, Healthy Horses in collaboration with Pine Rivers Catchment Association, Brisbane City Council, Logan City Council, Redland City Council, and Scenic Rim Regional Council.
 These workshops collectively engaged 162 landholders and emphasised the importance of responsible land and horse care practices in our region.

 We have continued to collaborate closely with Boyanda Pastoral and EnviroAg throughout the project.
-We are grateful for their generosity in hosting field days and for the development of a detailed case study showcasing the successful implementation of a soil conservation plan to improve the condition, resilience, and sustainability on their Mt Forbes property.
+We are grateful for their generosity in hosting field days and for the development of a detailed case study showcasing the successful implementation of a soil conservation plan to improve the condition, resilience, and sustainability of their Mt Forbes property.

 Native vegetation subprogram